Barnenez

-The Cairn of Barnenez (also: Barnenez Tumulus, Barnenez Mound; in Breton Karn Barnenez; in French: Cairn de Barnenez or Tumulus de Barnenez) is a Neolithic monument located near Plouezoc'h, on the Kernéléhen peninsula in northern Finistère, Brittany (France).
-It dates to the early Neolithic, about 4800 BC.
+The Cairn of Barnenez (also: Barnenez Tumulus, Barnenez Mound; in Breton Karn Barnenez; in French: Cairn de Barnenez or Tumulus de Barnenez) is a Neolithic monument located near Plouezoc'h, on the Kernéléhen peninsula in northern Finistère, Brittany, France.
+It dates to the early Neolithic, around 4000 BC.
 Along with the Tumulus of Bougon and Locmariaquer megaliths, also located in Great West France, it is one of the earliest megalithic monuments in Europe and one of the oldest man-made structures in the world.
 It is also remarkable for the presence of megalithic art.

 History

 Dates

 Radiocarbon dates indicate that the first phase of the monument was erected between 4850 and 4250 BC, and the second phase between 4450 and 4000 BC.

 Secondary use

 Pottery found in and around the monument indicates that it underwent a period of reuse in the Bronze Age, in the 3rd millennium BC.

 Recognition as an ancient monument

 The cairn was first mapped in 1807, in the context of the Napoleonic cadaster.
 Its first scientific recognition took place in the context of an academic congress in Morlaix in 1850, when it was classified as a tumulus.